© Still Waters Trust 2021 All Rights Reserved

 of the hit from the Tsunami.
 The sight that awaited us as we entered the coastal areas is

-hard to describe.
-Street after street all along the coast was a scene of complete
+Street after street all along the coast was a scene of complete devastation.
+It was hard to

-devastation.
-It was hard to find a house that was still standing.
-The waves had gone deep
+find a house that was still standing.
+The waves had gone deep inland and turned

-inland and turned thousands of homes to rubble.
-Every plot where once there was a
+thousands of homes to rubble.
+Every plot where once there was a proud home of a family

-proud home of a family had been raised to the ground and remains still just as the
+had been raised to the ground and remains still just as the Tsunami had left it after doing

-Tsunami had left it after doing its destructive work.
-Amid the shattered ruins were
+its destructive work.
+Amid the shattered ruins were personal clothing, the odd cooking

-personal clothing, the odd cooking utensil, letters and papers, a photo album and what
+utensil, letters and papers, a photo album and what remains of many peoples’ homes.

 And there were white flags everywhere, row after row of them, a piece of white cloth